This is what I wrote in a previous post (dated July 14, 2010).

 At the time of writing, I had not yet visited the State Archives and taken a close look at the Minutes of the Council of West Jersey Proprietors.
 Those minutes did shed some light on this problem of record-keeping, but first I want to say a few words about my visit to the Archives.

-The principle goal of my visit was to locate some record of a meeting of the West Jersey Assembly between the years 1688 and 1692.
+The principal goal of my visit was to locate some record of a meeting of the West Jersey Assembly between the years 1688 and 1692.
 Every historian of West Jersey has written that either the Assembly did not meet, or the records were lost.
 The great source of early provincial documents, Leaming and Spicer’s Grants & Concessions, has no documents at all for West Jersey from 1685 to 1692.
 In Documents Relating to the Colonial Period of New Jersey (known as New Jersey Archives), records abstracted for 1688 include the draft of a surrender of government by the proprietors of East Jersey, and not much else.
 Nothing is listed for 1689-1691.

 But I had hopes anyway, based on an article written by Godfrey Carlos about the creation of Gloucester County.
 He had discovered minutes of the Assembly for 1686 in a manuscript book titled “Concessions 1681-1699”.
 His focus was on creation of Gloucester County.
 I hoped to find some evidence of Assembly meetings in 1688 or later.